Why unique business names are so Important

 Twitter is one of the best names for a social media company.
 The word clearly conveys the brand experience.

-Jack Dorsey, co-founder of Twitter, explains “We looked in the dictionary for words around it and we came across the word ‘twitter’ and it was just perfect.
+Jack Dorsey, the co-founder of Twitter, explains “We looked in the dictionary for words around it and we came across the word ‘twitter’ and it was just perfect.
 The definition was ‘a short burst of inconsequential information’, and ‘chirps from birds’.
 And that’s exactly what the product was.”